-Mitch and Debbie Speck celebrated 25 years in business for Specktacular Home Remodeling, last April, 2017.
+Mitch and Debbie Speck celebrated 25 years in business for Specktacular Home Remodeling in 2017.
 Specktacular Home has always been based on our solid commitment to professionalism coupled with extensive experience in planning, design, and remodeling.
 As a leader in Portland home remodeling, we remain focused on superior quality, customer satisfaction, and have remained a leader in providing superb design and remodeling services with projects ranging from bathrooms, kitchens, and additions to the complete redesign and renovation of entire homes.

 Specktacular Home Remodeling is based on our solid commitment to professionalism coupled with extensive experience in planning, design, and remodeling.